 Congressional contact: There is an art to contacting Congress, as the NAM’s advocacy team will tell you.
 Their “Engaging Congress” toolkit provides simple, easy to remember rules for all types of communication, as well as sample letters and phone messages.

-Lastly, consider attending a town hall or other event hosted by your members of Congress, where you can also voice your opinions and connect with their offices.
+Lastly, consider attending town halls or other events hosted by your members of Congress, where you can also voice your opinions and connect with their offices.

 Facility visits: Another way to make an impact on your representatives is to invite them over to your place.
 Hosting a facility tour can seem daunting or complicated, but the NAM’s toolkit breaks it down into eight easy steps.
 This collection of advice from the experts includes the following: